-We pitched our tent and stayed here for a little while to rest after the drive.
+Hali and I pitched our tent first.
+We stayed here for a little bit to rest before going on the island hopping tour.

 Island hopping tour

-The corals here are very much alive, and there are giant clams, too — the biggest I’d seen so far.
+The corals were very much alive and there were giant clams too — the biggest ones I’d seen so far.
 I think they measure about 1 meter wide.
 Hali freedived and took photos of them up close.

 Afterward a few hours of island hopping, we went back to Bituin Cove.

-The morning after, we decided to explore Bituin Cove.
-I love its simple beauty — the beach looked very calm, and the clear green water was inviting.
-The locals residing in the huts were friendly, and there were playful dogs that will run with you on the beach.
+The morning after, we decided to explore the area.
+I liked it simplicity — the beach was calm and the water was inviting.
+There were locals living in the huts and they were friendly.
+There were dogs that ran up to us on the beach

 I know I’m satisfied when I haven’t even left yet and I’m already planning a trip back.

 A little afterwards, we sported our masks and fins.
-The corals here are okay, good for a little snorkeling.
-It’s actually a bit like that in Loren Island, which is to say the underwater view is not the grandest but it’s okay if you just want to see clumps of corals here and there.
+The corals in the home reef were okay, good for a little snorkeling.
+It’s actually a bit like that in Loren Island — which is to say the underwater view is not the grandest but it’s okay if you just want to see clumps of corals here and there.

-The corals in Bituin Cove seem to get better past the breakwater.
-We mainly stayed in the snorkeling area near the beach.
+The underwater view in Bituin Cove seems to get better past the breakwater, though we mainly stayed near the shoreline.

-After this short water activity, we changed clothes and packed our things.
+After this activity, we changed clothes and packed our things.
 We left Bituin Cove just before lunch time.

-Bituin Cove, aka Angara Cove, is a private beach located in Nasugbu, Batangas.
+Bituin Cove (also known as Angara Cove) is a private beach located in Nasugbu, Batangas.
 It’s about 15 minutes away from the main beach (Calayo Beach) of Barangay Calayo.

 How to get to Bituin Cove

-Via private car: The fastest route via private vehicle is via the Nasugbu-Ternate Highway, passing by Kaybiang Tunnel.
-It took us 2.5 hours from Alabang to arrive in Barangay Calayo.
-(Tip: If you’re on a private car, don’t forget to stop by Mountain Brew Coffee Shop on your way to Nasugbu!)
+Tip: If you’re on a private car, don’t forget to stop by Mountain Brew Coffee Shop on your way to Nasugbu!